joaomcoliveira/netbox-lab/README.md

 Software version info is pulled from the devices with two methods:
 1. NAPALM, using a get_facts method on supported devices (such as Cisco IOS, IOS-XR, NX-OS, Arista vEOS and Junos)
-2. Netmiko, grabbing a filtered output for some platform-specific CLI command
+2. Netmiko, grabbing a filtered output from a platform-specific CLI command

 ## Requirements